Practice Contact: Barrye Panepinto Miyagi

 - Successfully opposed numerous Motions to Enforce Settlements in which Medicare's interests were not protected.

 - Led defense efforts resulting in Medicare Case Management Order for the 19th Judicial District Court, Parish of East Baton Rouge.

-- Established Medicare compliance programs for major oil companies.
+- Established Medicare compliance programs for major oil and chemical companies.

 Articles, Publications and Presentations

 - "MSP Private Cause of Action: The Trend Continues," October 27, 2022

 - "Gallardo v.
 Marstiller: The Supreme Court Opines on Medicaid Reimbursement Rights," Jun 16, 2022

 - "Minimizing Risks of Medicare Secondary Payer Claims: Update on the PAID Act," June 29, 2021

 - "CMS Updates Section 111 NGHP Guide: No Monetary Thresholds for Reporting TPOCs in Exposure Cases," July 3, 2020

 - "Settling Personal Injury Claims: Section 111 and Civil Monetary Penalties, Is Your Client Compliant?," May 1, 2020